Patrick James Byrne: Early life

+Born in Washington, D.C., Patrick James Byrne was raised in Auburn, NY, during his school age years, and attended Holy Family School.
+He was confirmed at Holy Family Church on September 2, 1900.

-Born in Washington, D.C., Patrick Byrne was educated by the Sulpicians at St. Charles College in Ellicott City, Maryland, and St. Mary's Seminary in Baltimore.
+His education was continued by the Sulpicians at St. Charles College in Ellicott City, Maryland, and St. Mary's Seminary in Baltimore.
 He was ordained as priest for the Archdiocese of Baltimore on June 23, 1915.

 Priest

 A week after he was ordained, Byrne was given permission by Cardinal James Gibbons to enter Maryknoll.
 He served the community in a variety of capacities.
 He supervised construction projects at Maryknoll and at Scranton, Pennsylvania, and then served as the rector of both seminaries.
 He was the editor of Field Afar, and he served as the community's Vicar General and treasurer.

 In 1923 Byrne organized the first Maryknoll Mission to Korea.
 On November 9, 1927, Pope Pius XI named him the Prefect Apostolic of Pyongyang.
 In 1929 he was a delegate to the first General Chapter of Maryknoll and he was elected the Assistant Superior General.
 He resigned his position as Prefect Apostolic on August 12, 1929, to take up his new responsibilities.
 In 1935 Byrne reentered the mission field, this time in Kyoto, Japan.
 Pope Pius XI named him the Prefect Apostolic of Kyoto on June 18, 1937.
 He resigned this office on October 10, 1940, in favor of a Japanese priest.
 Because of his charitable reputation he was not imprisoned during the Second World War, but held under house arrest.
 He made radio broadcasts on behalf of the United States Army to calm the Japanese people as the Americans occupied Japan at the conclusion of the war.